-John Ray serves on the House Health Committee and Health Subcommittee, as well as the Business & Utilities Committee during the 110th Session of the Tennessee General Assembly (2017-2018).
+John Ray served on the House Health Committee and Health Subcommittee, as well as the Business & Utilities Committee, during the 110th Session of the Tennessee General Assembly (2017-2018).
 During his first term in the state legislature (2015-2016), John Ray served on the House and Joint Government Operation Committees, in addition to the Health committees.

 Despite being one of only 25 Democrats out of 99 members in the Tennessee House, John Ray has worked across the aisle and passed several key pieces of legislation for the benefit of District 55 and our entire state.